 How should I prepare in case I fall ill and can’t care for my horse?

 The BEF recommends making a plan with your yard owner or manager, or your fellow liveries, for what will happen if you’re unable to get to the yard.
 If you have any of the symptoms of COVID-19 or if somebody in your household does, even if they’re only mild, do not visit your horse.
-You will need to self-isolate for at least seven days or for 14 in a shared household.
+You will need to self-isolate for at least seven days if you develop symptoms, unless you test negative, or for 14 days if someone in your household develops symptoms.

 The BHS recommends all owners prepare a care plan for each horse.
 This can include things like which rugs he wears, what he eats, any medication, where you keep your equipment and his normal routine.

-Other tips include ensuring you have sufficient supplies — without panic buying – and keeping in touch with your fellow liveries and yard owner through a WhatsApp group.
-For more advice, click here..
+Other tips include ensuring you have sufficient supplies and keeping in touch with your fellow liveries and yard owner through a WhatsApp group.

 My horse is on full livery: am I allowed to go and ride him?